-Mark Hawkins, CFO and President of Salesforce, on personal values, strategic finance, and being a CFO.
+Mark Hawkins, Former CFO and President at Salesforce, on personal values, strategic finance, and being a CFO.

 We had the opportunity to host an interview with Mark recently about his career and the insights he has gained from it.
 Conducted by Airbase Founder and CEO, Thejo Kote, the interview covered Mark’s early days in the field, his personal philosophies and thoughts on the future, and his opinions on the role of strategic finance.
 It is very much worth a listen.